sbs20/scanservjs/README.md

 scanservjs can integrate files either through pipeline automation or file actions.
 See [integration documentation](docs/11-integration.md) for more.

+PDF files also have an **Edit** button that opens the document editor, where you can rearrange or delete pages, rotate pages, adjust paper size, perform duplex page-order operations (interleave/deinterleave for double-sided scans), and merge multiple documents into one — all without leaving the browser.

 ### Settings

 The settings page allows you to change the appearance and locale / language.